franciscop/react-test/readme.md

 });
 ```

-Its syntax follows a similar schema to jQuery so it's very easy to write expressive tests.
+The `react-test` syntax follows a similar schema to jQuery so it's very easy to write expressive tests.
 The best way to test declarative code is with an imperative library.

 ### Getting Started